CDIA Regulatory Comments & Amici

 CDIA filed a comment with the VA in response to its Jan.
 3, 2014 proposed rule concerning the appointment of fiduciaries.
 Our comment encouraged the VA to (1) go beyond the ten-year look-back period to determine who can serve as a fiduciary for a veteran; and (2) not just limit disqualifying offenses to those noted below, but perhaps include other crimes of dishonesty and deception.
 A final rule was issued in July 2018.

-- In 2019, CDIA filed an amicus brief in Patel v.
-Facebook in support of Facebook’s petition for a rehearing en banc before the U.S. Court of Appeals for the 9th Circuit.
+- In January 2020, CDIA filed an amicus brief in Patel v.
+Facebook in support of Facebook’s petition for cert before the U.S. Supreme Court.
 There is a significant Constitutional question at stake about when a plaintiff can establish sufficient harm to obtain standing under Article III to successfully sue for a violation of law.
 A three-judge panel of the 9th Circuit permits a class action plaintiff to establish Article III standing and seek billions of dollars in damages simply by alleging a statutory violation relating to privacy—even if the plaintiff concedes that no actual harm occurred.
 With limited regulatory guidance in interpreting the federal Fair Credit Reporting Act, consumer reporting agencies often face private litigation based on novel theories of liability.
 Expansive interpretation of Article III standing heightens CRAs’ litigation risk, and that risk is compounded by the potential for unlimited statutory damages that successful plaintiffs may recover in class action lawsuits under the FCRA.

 In Patel, the 9th Circuit held that the plaintiffs had satisfied Article III standing simply by alleging a state statutory violation, namely the Illinois Biometric Information Privacy Act (“BIPA”).
 The plaintiffs claimed that Facebook’s “Tag Suggestions” feature—which uses facial-recognition software to suggest that users tag their friends in photographs they upload to the service—violated BIPA.
 Judge Donato (N.D.
 Cal.) certified a class.
 Two of the named plaintiffs testified that they were unaware of any harm that they suffered because of Tag Suggestions; indeed, one called it a “nice feature” that he continues to use.
 Plaintiffs’ lawyer admitted in open court that “[w]e haven’t found” that “any consequential harm resulted” from the alleged BIPA violation.